lepuzki/library-api/README.md

 Ensure [Node.js](https://nodejs.org/en/download) and npm are installed.

-Navigate to the project folder run: npm install
+Navigate to the project folder and run:

+npm install

 ## Available Scripts